Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

 \subsection{Connecting to an environment}

-Contact with an environment dictates which specific fluxes the cellular interface is exposed to, driving its dynamics and behavior.
-Setting aside coupling with external cells for later discussion, we consider a single cell in an abiotic environment that may include chemical, electrical, mechanical, light, and thermal gradients, as well as physical barriers (Fig. \ref{fig:cell_environment}).
-Often in a simulation, environmental states are represented as a field with concentrations of molecules, or discrete objects that can create mechanical obstacles for the cell; in non-spatial simulations they may just be a pool of available resources.
-Environmental processes may include diffusion and advection of the fields, and mechanical processes that exert physical forces.
+To accurately model a cell, it is essential to include the environmental processes that define its context, whether in controlled experimental setups, natural ecosystems, or physiological conditions.
+Connecting to an environmental state imposes specific potentials on the cellular interface, shaping the scope of information the cell can sense and respond to.
+The connection with an environment determines potentials across the cell interface, including chemical potential gradients (\(\text{J} \cdot \text{mol}^{-1}\)), electrical potentials (e.g., voltage across membranes in millivolts, mV), mechanical stresses (e.g., \(\text{N} \cdot \text{m}^{-2}\)), and thermal gradients (e.g., temperature differences in \(\text{C}\degree\)).
+Together, they determine the information available for cellular processes to make adaptive decisions about their survival.

+In simulations, environmental states are often represented as external fields of molecular concentrations or discrete objects that impose physical constraints, such as mechanical barriers or adhesive surfaces (Fig. \ref{fig:cell_environment}).
+Non-spatial models may simplify these states as resource pools.
+Environmental processes such as diffusion and advection govern the distribution and transport of molecules, shaping the availability of nutrients, signaling molecules, and waste removal near the cell.
+Mechanical processes can create stresses that deform the cell or influence its ability to adhere, migrate, or divide.
+Thermal processes, such as heat conduction or localized temperature changes, can affect reaction rates and metabolic efficiency.

-Connecting to environmental states create potentials across the cell interface, driving inputs that orchestrate internal cellular processes.
-The environmental state and the processes driving those states, can cause alterations to a cell’s gene expression, metabolism, and cell shape.
-Conversely, the cell actively shapes its surroundings by secreting extracellular matrix components, exerting mechanical forces, adhesion to external surfaces, and modifying structural elements by releasing enzymes such as proteases and hydrolases, and redistributing nutrients and signaling molecules.
-This creates feedbacks that are sensorimotor and also chemical.
-This bidirectional interaction is critical for the cell’s ability to adapt to changes and construct its niche, seeking out desired states as seen through its interface.
+Just as the environment can influence a cell’s behavior, the cell can, in turn, modify its environment in a process known as niche construction.
+This feedback loop exemplifies compositional evolution, where the cell and environment co-adapt.
+Cells actively reshape their surroundings by secreting extracellular matrix components, exerting mechanical forces, adhering to surfaces, and releasing enzymes such as proteases and hydrolases.
+They redistribute nutrients and signaling molecules, creating sensorimotor and chemical feedback loops.
+These interactions allow cells to construct favorable niches, enabling adaptation to changing conditions and achieving desired states through their interface.